MrLinford/maintainerr-v3-overlay-helperr/README.md

       TEXT_DAY: "gone tomorrow" #When there is 1 day left until deletion
       TEXT_DAYS: "Gone in {0} days" #Show the days remaining until deletion

-      ENABLE_DAY_SUFFIX: true    # Enable or disable date suffix (i.e. th from November 14th).
-Mainly for french people
+      ENABLE_DAY_SUFFIX: true    # Enable or disable date suffix (i.e., th from November 14th).
+Mainly for French people
       ENABLE_UPPERCASE: false    # Use uppercase or lowercase for date format

       LANGUAGE: "en-US"    # Used for date format and month abbreviation language.
-You can change this as needed (e.g., "fr-FR" for French), will default to en-US if not provided.
+You can change this as needed (e.g., "fr-FR" for French), which will default to en-US if not provided.

       PLEX_COLLECTION_ORDER: "asc" #Choose between ascending (asc) and descending (desc)
-      PROCESS_COLLECTIONS: "Leaving Soon" #Name of the colletion to be reodered.
-You can specify  multiple seperated by , "Leaving Soon, Not Watched, Bad Movies"
+      PROCESS_COLLECTIONS: "Leaving Soon" #Name of the collection to be reordered.
+You can specify  multiple separated by , "Leaving Soon, Not Watched, Bad Movies."

     volumes:
       - /mnt/user/appdata/maintainerr/images:/images